 Childrens Hospital Colorado (CHCO): Founded in 1908, Children’s Hospital of Colorado is the Rocky Mountain Region’s only hospital dedicated to the treatment of sick and injured children.
 The hospital features private rooms for all inpatients, cutting edge intensive care (including dedicated PICU, NICU, and CICU), surgery and radiology facilities, a large conference and education center, and 24-hour dining facilities.
 The hospital has an eight state referral area which ensures an incredibly rich educational experience for residents.
-According to the 2019-20 Best Children’s Hospitals rankings released by U.S. News & World Report, Children’s Colorado for the first time ranked in the top 20 in all ten recognized specialty areas.
-It is the only ranked children’s hospital in Colorado, and the top-ranked children’s hospital in the surrounding 12 states, and is considered the #6 children’s hospital in the country.
+According to the 2020-21 Best Children’s Hospitals rankings released by U.S. News & World Report, Children’s Colorado ranked in the top 25 in all ten recognized specialty areas.
+It is the only ranked children’s hospital in Colorado, the top-ranked children’s hospital in the surrounding 12 states, and is considered the #6 children’s hospital in the country.

 Denver VAMC: The new Rocky Mountain Regional VA Medical Center opened its doors in July 2018.
 This facility serves veterans from Colorado and the surrounding region, and is equipped with a fully staffed ICU, complete imaging capabilities, and subspecialty care.
 Round-the-clock ancillary services are available so residents can focus on education and medical decision making.
 The VA is the only hospital in our system with an open ICU policy, allowing teams to follow their patients from presentation until discharge.
 A twice weekly post-discharge clinic provides an opportunity for inpatient team members to see patients in near-team follow-up, safeguarding their transition to outpatient care.
 The VA also houses numerous electives including geriatrics, ambulatory care, and subspecialty services.

-University of Colorado Hospital: University of Colorado Hospital is a new 593-bed quaternary care facility which provides care to patients throughout the State of Colorado and has a referral base that includes seven surrounding states.
+University of Colorado Hospital: University of Colorado Hospital is a 593-bed quaternary care facility which provides care to patients throughout the state of Colorado and has a referral base that includes seven surrounding states.
 The hospital is located on the Anschutz Medical Campus where a new state-of-the-art interdisciplinary academic health center and research facilities were built.
 The hospital serves the basic health care needs of the local community and provides the advanced quaternary care services including solid organ transplant, bone marrow transplant, stroke care, and advanced critical care.
 The University of Colorado Hospital internal medicine teaching services include General Internal Medicine, Oncology, Geriatrics, Hepatology, Medical Consultation, Stroke Service, Cardiology/CCU, and Pulmonary/MICU.
 It also includes a 40 bed NICU and a well baby nursery on the same campus as Children’s Hospital of Colorado.
 Elective rotations are available in all of the medical subspecialties and hospital-based medicine.
 According to the 2020-21 Best Hospitals rankings released by U.S. News & World Report, UCHealth ranked in nine recognized specialty areas.
 It is the top-ranked hospital in Denver and in Colorado.